Law (Law and Technology Pathway) LLB (Hons) – 2022 entry

 We also offer award-winning Professional Training Placements and we deliver on jobs.
 Surrey was named University of the Year for Graduate Employment in The Times/Sunday Times Good University Guide 2022.

+We are ranked 4th for law in the National Student Survey 2022.
 We're proud to be ranked 58th in the world for law by the Times Higher Education World University Subject Rankings 2022, too.

 What you will study